syncfusion-content/xamarin.android-docs/xamarin-android/SfNumericUpDown/Number-Formatting.md

 {% endtabs %}

+### Custom Format Strings
-N> Instead of using above `FormatString` types, we can provide any symbol or value as string in `FormatString` property which will be appended with the value in SfNumericUpDown.
+You can also provide custom symbols or values as strings in the `FormatString` property, which will be appended to the value in the `SfNumericUpDown`.

 ![Xamarin.Android SfNumericUpDown percentage notation](images/format.png)